danielmackay/dotnet-domain-driven-design/README.md

 - Business logic and validation can now be easily unit tested in isolation via AggregateRoot tests.
 - DDD + CQRS is a heavy weight solution.
 It gives us great control by ensuring entites are always in a valid state, but there is additional complexity across both the Domain and Application that are required to support this.
 Perhaps only ideal for 'Large' projects.
 - If you have a massive Aggregate root, but just need to update a simple property on one of the entities, you will need to load the whole aggregate root.
 This could be a performance issue.
+- Some interfaces need to be pushed to the domain layer
+- IMHO the repository interface remains in the application, NOT the domain as this is a persistence concern.
+The domain should not be concerned with persistence.